dit-calendar/dit-calendar.github.io/README.md

    * it will build the the current code and start the program - but it will not be update automatically!
    * if the server code has changed, your Bot may not be functioning properly anymore
    * **you are responsible for updating it!**
-   * You can delete the program at any time on heroku and simply click on the heroku-buttton again to get the [latest version](https://github.com/dit-calendar/dit-calendar-bot/releases)
+   * you can delete the program at any time on heroku and simply click on the heroku-buttton again to get the [latest version](https://github.com/dit-calendar/dit-calendar-bot/releases)

 Careful! **This application is still in beta** and will be further developed after some [feedback](https://github.com/dit-calendar/dit-calendar.github.io/issues) from you.
+We will try to avoid code changes which will break an old version of the Bot.
+But we will only take into account the last release.
+If your Bot is already two versions behind, we do not promise compatibility.

 ## resource usage